dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/index.md

 See [supported platforms](xref:core/miscellaneous/platforms) for information about the specific platforms supported by each EF Core release.

 See the [.NET support policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) for information on support expiration and long-term support (LTS) releases.

+\* EF Core 2.1 will continue to be supported when used with ASP.NET Core 2.1 on .NET Framework only.
+See [ASP.NET Support Policy](https://dotnet.microsoft.com/platform/support/policy/aspnet) for details.

 ## Guidance on updating to new releases